quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ![Month5day](statics/qcalendar-month-view-5day.png "Month 5 day" =800x800)

-As well, if the goal was to display Monday as the first day of the week (as does the German calendar), the `weekdays` property would be set like this: `[1, 2, 3, 4, 5, 6, 0]`.
+As well, if the goal was to display Monday as the first day of the week (as does the German, and other, calendars), the `weekdays` property would be set like this: `[1, 2, 3, 4, 5, 6, 0]`.

 ![WeekMondayFirstDay](statics/qcalendar-week-view-monday-first-day.png "Week - Monday First Day" =800x800)

 ![MonthMondayFirstDay](statics/qcalendar-month-view-monday-first-day.png "Month - Monday First Day" =800x800)

 **Expected Results**
-If you are trying to do a 5-day week always use the `week` and `month` views to do the filtering.
-The `2day` to `5day` filters are linear and won't give you the expected results.
+If you are trying to do a 5-day week always use the `week`, `month`, `month-interval`, `week-scheduler` or `month-scheduler` views to do the filtering (basically views that respect the length of a week or month).
+The `2day` to `5day` as well as `custom-interval` and `scheduler` views are linear and won't give you the expected results.

 This image has set up a 5-day work week (`[1, 2, 3, 4, 5]`) incorrectly using a `5day` filter.

 ![Incorrect5Day](statics/qcalendar-5day-done-incorrectly.png "5 Day - Set up incorrectly" =800x800)

 ## Workweek numbers
 QCalendar supports workweek numbers (also known as [ISO week date](https://en.wikipedia.org/wiki/ISO_week_date)).
 That is, the numbered week from the start of the year.
+This is only available in `month` view by setting the `workweek` property to true.

 ![WorkWeek](statics/qcalendar-workweeks.png "Workweek or ISO Week Date" =800x800)